brian57860/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `customize` - (Optional) The customization spec for this clone.
 This allows the user to configure the virtual machine post-clone.
 For more details, see [virtual machine customization](#virtual-machine-customization).

+## Creating an Instant Clone from a running Virtual Machine

+The `instantclone` block can be used to create a new virtual machine from an existing, running virtual machine.

+See the [instant cloning example](#instant-cloning-example) for a usage synopsis.

+~> **NOTE:** Instant Cloning requires vCenter and is not supported on direct ESXi connections.

+The options available in the `clone` block are:

+* `source_uuid` - (Required) The UUID of the source virtual machine.
+* `timeout` - (Optional) The timeout, in minutes, to wait for the instant cloning process to complete.
+Default: 30 minutes.

 ### Virtual machine customization